grafana/tempo/docs/sources/tempo/operations/tempo_cli.md

 tempo-cli parquet convert data.parquet out.parquet
 ```
 ## Parquet convert 2 to 3 command
-Converts a parquet2 file (actual data.parquet) to a parquet3 block with an optional list of dedicated columns.
+Converts a vParquet2 file (actual data.parquet) to a vParquet3 block with an optional list of dedicated columns.
 This utility command is useful when testing the impact of different combinations of dedicated columns.
-Currently
+Currently,
 all listed columns are assumed to be at the span scope.

 ```bash